SIGN IN YOUR ACCOUNT TO HAVE ACCESS TO DIFFERENT FEATURES

 The results of an eAG test may not match your average of day-to-day blood sugar tests you have been taking at home on your glucose meter.
 This is because you are likely to check your sugar levels before meals or when your blood sugar levels are low.
 But it does not show your blood sugar at other times of the day.
 So, the average of your results on your meter may be different than your eAG.

-Your doctor should never tell you what your blood sugar values are based on the eAG because the range of average blood glucose for any individual person is very broad for each A1c level.
+Your provider should never tell you what your blood sugar values are solely based on the eAG because the range of average blood glucose for any individual person is very broad for each A1C level.
 The value is only an estimate.

 • Have conditions such as kidney disease, sickle cell disease, anemia, or thalassemia